 As we said, gold is a safe product.
 If you are looking for some stable investments in your portfolio, with one trade you can purchase a gold ETF and help reduce your downside risk, since gold tends to rise in value as the dollar drops.

+There is also the case of using gold ETFs as a hedge to downside risk for both foreign or industry investments.
+Are you long a lot of gold mining stocks?
 Sell a gold ETF to hedge your downside.
 Do you have foreign investments in a country that has a gold as its major source of income?
 This would be another opportunity to sell a gold ETF to protect your downside.